 Milkweed In Your Garden

-There are a couple of reasons to consider planting milkweed in your landscape.
-Vibrant blooms are certainly one of them; milkweed adds a wonderful pop of color to gardens with clusters of flowers that range from hot pink to bright orange to soft white.
-But there’s another reason so many people are planting milkweed.
+There are a couple of reasons to consider planting in your landscape.
+Vibrant blooms are certainly one of them; as they will add a wonderful pop of color to gardens with clusters of flowers that range from hot pink to bright orange to soft white.
+But there’s another reason so many people are planting it now.

 You may have heard that milkweed is important for monarch butterflies.
-While it is a source of nectar for them, it’s more than that—milkweed is actually a necessary host plant for them.
-This is because the monarch butterfly caterpillar only eats milkweed, and this is why mature butterflies only lay their eggs on milkweed plants.
+While it is a source of nectar for them, it’s more than that, it is actually a necessary host plant for them.
+This is because the monarch butterfly caterpillar only eats milkweed, and this is why mature butterflies only lay their eggs on them.
 Without these host plants, the caterpillars will starve.
 Planting milkweed is such a simple way to help the monarch butterfly population!

 Different varieties of milkweed thrive in different conditions.
 Common milkweed, for instance, will thrive in most gardens and enjoys average soil.
 Swamp Milkweed, on the other hand, will thrive in moist soil and would be perfect in a rain garden.
 It’s important to research each variety before planting to know if it will work well with your zone and planting conditions.

-Once you’ve determined what conditions your milkweed needs to thrive, plant them somewhere you (and butterflies) can enjoy them!
-Since they do grow and spread quickly, they may overwhelm more formal gardens, so it is best to plant them in more naturalistic settings, such as meadows.
+Once you’ve determined what conditions your plant needs to thrive, plant them somewhere you (and butterflies) can enjoy them!
+Since they do grow quickly, they may overwhelm more formal gardens, so it is best to plant them in more naturalistic settings, such as meadows.